awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 The output of the Lambda function is appended to the original input as a value for `taskresult`\.
 The input, including the newly inserted value, is passed to the next state\.

 You can also insert the result into a child node of the input\.
-Set the `ResultPath` to:
+Set the `ResultPath` to the following\.

 ```
 "ResultPath": "$.strings.lambdaresult"
 ```

-Start an execution using the following input:
+Start an execution using the following input\.

 ```
 {